Spotlight on your Mac

 Open an app.
 Type the app name in Spotlight, then press Return.

 Turn off Spotlight Suggestions.
-If you want Spotlight to search only for items on your MacBook Pro, you can turn off Spotlight Suggestions in Spotlight preferences.
+If you want Spotlight to search only for items on your iMac, you can turn off Spotlight Suggestions in Spotlight preferences.
 Click the System Preferences icon in the Dock, click Spotlight, then click to deselect “Allow Spotlight Suggestions in Look up.”
-Make any other changes you want to the list of categories Spotlight searches.
+You can also make other changes to the list of categories Spotlight searches.